• Skip to primary navigation

 Raita helps in cooling the palate after a sumptuous meal.
 It also aids in the digestive process.

-I like to make yogurt for raita in the instant pot.
+I like to make yogurt for raita in the Instant Pot.
 Here is my homemade pot-in-pot yogurt recipe.

 What is Lauki?

-Health Benefits of Lauki
+Nutritious Benefits of Lauki

 • Lauki has a high water content